teusH/MySense/MyDatacollector/README.md

 Default logging output (priority driven: info, ..., debug) is on standard error terminal.
 Configuration allow to forward logging to the OS syslog system, or even for remore simple access to a named pipe.
 It is possible to configure each module with a different priority level.
 One can configure via Conf['file'] the way logging is done: sys.stderr.write, syslog, name pipe, or a logfile.

+## LoRaWan gateway statistics
+The datacollector will maintain information of gateways involeved with uploading kit measurements.

 ## upgrading DB
 MyDatacollector is dependent on meta information and measurement data tables.